BFWA: Services Offered

 Since 1999, Bruce F. Webster has as a consulting and/or testifying expert in numerous lawsuits involving computer technology, including patent, trade secret, and software copyright cases, as well as litigation involving failed or disputed IT projects.
 Other subjects for which Webster has been admitted at trial or hearing as an expert for testimony include computer-generated document forensics; computer system performance, architecture and scalability; cybersquatting; and IT security.
 In addition to all the above, he has provided sworn testimony (in deposition) on matters involving algorithmic analysis and software licensing (including open source licensing issues).

-Note that I have been serving as an Adjunct Expert to Ironwood Experts as of mid-2014.
+Note that Webster has been serving as an Adjunct Expert for Ironwood Experts as of mid-2014 and as an Adjunct Professor for the BYU Computer Science Department as of 2017.

-Here are the cases in which Webster has provided testimony (in deposition, hearing, and/or court) in the past four years:
+Here are some of the cases in which Webster has provided testimony (in deposition, hearing, and/or court) in the past four years:

 - Planet Bingo, LLC et al. v.
 VKGS, LLC, State of Michigan in the Circuit Court for the County of Ingham [intellectual property; as neutral expert]